 This is an open, fully-funded postdoctoral position.
-Start date for the fellowship is flexible, but ideally would occur by September 1, 2020.
+Start date for the fellowship is flexible.
 The appointment is for one year with the possibility of a 1-2 year extension based on performance and the needs of the lab.

 Applicants should submit:

 1. Curriculum vitae

 2. Names of people who will provide letters of recommendation